-INF Stephen Drew, Nationals agree to 1-year contract
+INF Stephen Drew, Nationals agree to $3.5M, 1-year contract

-WASHINGTON (AP) -- Backup infielder Stephen Drew has agreed to a one-year contract with the Washington Nationals.
+WASHINGTON (AP) -- Backup infielder Stephen Drew agreed to a $3.5 million, one-year contract to return to the Washington Nationals as a versatile member of their bench.

-The team announced the deal Thursday, after Drew passed his physical.
+The team announced the deal on Thursday, after Drew passed his physical exam.

-The Nationals did not announce the financial terms, but a person familiar with the agreement tells The Associated Press that Drew will make $3.5 million in 2017, with a chance to earn up to $1.25 million more in performance bonuses tied to the number of games he plays.
+The Nationals did not reveal the financial terms, but a person familiar with the agreement told The Associated Press that Drew will make $3.5 million in 2017, with a chance to earn up to $1.25 million more in performance bonuses tied to the number of games he plays.

 The person spoke on condition of anonymity because the money involved had not been announced.

-Drew, who turns 34 in March, hit .266 with eight homers and 21 RBIs in 143 at-bats over 70 games last season.
-That includes 31 starts, spread out among second base, third base, shortstop and designated hitter.
+Drew, who turns 34 in March, hit .266 with eight homers and 21 RBIs in 143 at-bats over 70 games last season, his first in Washington.
+That included 31 starts, spread out among second base, third base, shortstop and designated hitter.

+Of Drew's 38 hits, 20 went for extra bases, producing a .524 slugging percentage.
+He had three pinch-hit homers for the Nationals, who won the NL East for the third time in five seasons, then lost to the Los Angeles Dodgers in an NL Division Series.

+Across 11 major league seasons with five clubs, Drew has a career .252 batting average, with 122 homers, 507 RBIs and 556 runs scored.
+He also has a .283 average as a pinch hitter.

 ---